interlay/interbtc-spec/interbtc-spec/docs/source/spec/replace.rst

 Vault Registry
 --------------

-The data access and state changes to the vault registry are documented in :numref:`fig-vault-registry-replace` below.
+The data access and state changes to the :ref:`vault-registry` are documented in :numref:`fig-vault-registry-replace` below.

 .. _fig-vault-registry-replace:
 .. figure:: ../figures/VaultRegistry-Replace.png
-    :alt: vault-registry-replace
+    :alt: Vault-Registry Replace

-    The replace module interacts with functions in the vault registry to handle updating token balances of vaults.
+    The replace module interacts with functions in the Vault-Registry to handle updating token balances of vaults.
 The green lines indicate an increase, the red lines a decrease.

 Fee Model
 ---------

-Following additions are added if the fee model is integrated.
+The following additions are added if the fee model is integrated.

-- If a replace request is canceled, the griefing collateral is transferred to the new_vault.
+- If a replace request is cancelled, the griefing collateral is transferred to the *newVault*.
-- If a replace request is executed, the griefing collateral is transferred to the old_vault.
+- If a replace request is executed, the griefing collateral is transferred to the *oldVault*.

 Data Model
 ~~~~~~~~~~